-Friend, if you want to receive God’s righteousness, you must first despise and discard your righteousness like a filthy and stinky rag before God, and then put your trust entirely in Christ and His finished work.
+Friend, if you want to receive God’s righteousness, you must first despise and discard your own righteousness which is like a filthy and stinky rag before God, and then put your trust completely in Christ and His finished work.
 Why?

-Because it is impossible to trust in your righteousness and God’s righteousness simultaneously as a basis for having a relationship with God!
+Because it is absolutely impossible to trust in your own righteousness and in God’s righteousness at the same time as a basis of having relationship with God!

-If you are still seeking to earn God’s love, acceptance, favor, or blessing by your performance, good works, or holy actions, you are simply despising and rejecting God’s righteousness which is a gift.
+If you are still seeking to earn God’s love, acceptance, favour, or blessing by your performance, good works or holy actions, you are simply despising and rejecting God’s righteousness which is a gift.